taraokelly/Advanced-Object-Oriented-Assignment/README.md

 ## Initial Plan

-[x] Message facade to hold requests and responses.
+- [x] Message facade to hold requests and responses.
-[x] Consumer (singleton?) thread launches message facade requests from a thread pool.
+- [x] Consumer thread launches message facade requests from a thread pool.
-[x] Requests (to add & set up) - chain of responsibility or **command**.
+- [x] Requests (to add & set up) - chain of responsibility or **command**.
-[ ] Proxy db handler.
+- [ ] Proxy db handler.

 ## Additional OO Features

-- Database singleton - as we don't want threads to have different instances of the db.
+- Database Singleton - as we don't want threads to have different instances of the db.
 Then concurrent access would not be controlled.
 - JaccardHashes Singleton - as we don't want the hashes to be able to change, corrupting the integrity of the minhashed shingles being add to the database and used for the jaccard comparison.

 ## Issues